- Dark Tea – Wudang Fu Brick

 Fu Brick 茯砖 [fú zhuān] tea is a special kind of dark tea, the mystery tea of ancient Chinese Silk Road.
 Wudang Fu Brick is uesed tea leaves from Wudang Mountian areas as crude materials.
 Its production is complicated, which includes 28 steps:

-6 fermentations: 1st change leaves color (pile-fermentation), 2nd need at least 12 months (cold fermenation), 3rd sterilize and disinfect by a high temperature steam, 4th steam pile-fermentation after blending, 5th put in constant-temperature chambers to produce “golen flower” (Eurotium Cristatum) Fahua 发花 [fā huā] and 6th is post-fermentation.
+6 fermentations: 1st change leaves color (pile-fermentation), 2nd need at least 12 months (cold fermentation), 3rd sterilize and disinfect by a high temperature steam, 4th steam pile-fermentation after blending, 5th put in constant-temperature chambers to produce “golden flower” (Eurotium Cristatum) Fahua 发花 [fā huā] and 6th is post-fermentation.

 After the 4th fermentation, tea leaves are made into brick-like forms which sould look smooth, clean-cut and with the same thickness and firmness.
 The unique 5th fermentation procedure (Fahua) is the natural fermentation under the effects of the activities of the microbes, produces many golden yellow granules (Eurotium Cristatum).

 Denser and larger granules with the bright golden Color are considered to be better, tea soup color should be bright orange with pure fragrance and mellow flavour, rich golden flower aroma.
 Wudang Fu bricks have many different flovours mainly depending on tea leaf materials, fermented degrees, aged years and etc..